KRVPerera/DistributedJobRaft/README.md

 - Collecting logs of container operations
 - Conduct simple analysis for documentation purposes (e.g. plots or graphs)

+## Future Enhancements

+By considering some listed enhancements, the Raft-based distributed job queue can evolve into a more robust, scalable, and feature-rich system capable of meeting the needs of a wide range of use cases.

+- Dynamic Clustering:
+  By making nodes to join or leave the group whenever needed, making the system more adaptable to changes in node availability.

+- Fault Recovery Mechanisms:
+  Build in automatic recovery features to deal with node failures, ensuring that the system can quickly recover and continue functioning without interruption.

+- Performance Optimization:
+  Identify and fix any slowdowns in the system, such as reducing unnecessary communication overhead or making data replication more efficient, to make the system faster and more responsive.

+- Enhanced Monitoring and Logging:
+   Incorporate external tools for monitor  how the system is doing and for tracking down and fixing any problems that come up.

+- Security Enhancements:
+   Can improve security by adding features like user authentication and encryption to protect sensitive data from unauthorized access.

+- Job Prioritization and Scheduling:
+   Give users more control over how jobs are handled, allowing them to set priorities and schedule tasks based on their needs.

+- Support for Event-Driven Architecture:
+   Enable the system to respond to events or messages, allowing for more flexible and efficient job handling.

+- Documentation and User Interface Improvements: by improving documentation and creating a more user-friendly interfaces

 ## Acknowledgments:
 - [Raft](https://raft.github.io/)
 - [Eli Bendersky's Raft Guide](https://eli.thegreenplace.net/2020/implementing-raft-part-0-introduction/)